Wellesbourne Mountford Airfield

 Wellesbourne Mountford is best known for its role in the Second World War, when it was under control by RAF Bomber Command as an Operational Training Unit training crews from within the commonwealth and other countries.

 Today the airfield has a CAA Ordinary Licence (Number P681) that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee (Radarmoor Limited).
-It is primarily a general aviation (GA) airfield; see UKGA for details.
+It is primarily a general aviation (GA) airfield.
 Wellesbourne Mountford is also home to Avro Vulcan XM655, which is kept in taxiable condition.

 History of the airfield

-Royal Air Force use
+Royal Air Force

-The airfield was originally opened in 1941 constructed in the typical Class A airfield design, the main unit to use the airfield was No. 22 Operational Training Unit RAF which flew Vickers Wellingtons and Avro Ansons for RAF Bomber Command from 14 April 1941.
+The airfield was originally opened in 1941, constructed in the typical Class A airfield design, the main unit to use the airfield was No. 22 Operational Training Unit RAF which flew Vickers Wellingtons and Avro Ansons for RAF Bomber Command from 14 April 1941 until 24 July 1945.

-During the Second World War the airfield was attacked a few times by enemy bombers on their way home after bombing targets in the Midlands such as Coventry and Birmingham.
+During the Second World War the airfield was attacked several times by enemy bombers on their way home after bombing targets in the Midlands such as Coventry and Birmingham.
 The nearby Ettington railway station was used to transport troops and munitions from the rest of the country then to the airfield using RAF lorries and buses.
 Crews also attacked a number of German cities such as Cologne, Essen and Bremen as part of the 1,000 bomber raids.
-The aircraft were crewed by instructors and students with some planes unfortunately failing to return.
+The aircraft were crewed by instructors and students with some planes failing to return.

-The airfield was briefly home to the No. 3 Glider Training School which started using Wellesbourne Mountford during July 1945 preparing for war in the far east using the General Aircraft Hotspur before being disbanded on 3 December 1947, the RAF School of Photography from 1948 to 1964, the RAF School of Education 1950 to 1952 and the Airfield Construction Branch from 1951 to 1964.
-In 1964 the airfield was closed and put on a care and maintenance basis then returned to the original owners.
+The airfield was briefly home to the No. 3 Glider Training School which started using Wellesbourne Mountford during July 1945 preparing for war in the far east using the General Aircraft Hotspur before being disbanded on 3 December 1947, No. 9 Advanced Flying Training School from 1951 to 1954 with Airspeed Oxford's, North American Harvard's and de Havilland Canada DHC-1 Chipmunk's, the RAF School of Photography from 1948 to 1963 with Anson's, the RAF School of Education 1950 to 1952 and the Airfield Construction Branch from 1951 to 1964.
+In 1964 the airfield was closed and put on a care and maintenance basis due to the local flying pattern being too close to the V bomber force at RAF Gaydon around 4 mi to the east, then returned to the original owners.